aliebrahimi1781/dependency-track-plugin/README.md

 removeAllTables=[Yes|No]
 sudo /etc/init.d/tomcat7 start
 ```
-(*/usr/share/tomcat7/dependency-track/* is the folder containing the H2 database *database.h2.db* managed by Dependency-Track).
+* */usr/share/tomcat7/dependency-track/* is the folder containing the H2 database *database.h2.db* managed by Dependency-Track.
+* *removeAllTables=Yes* will reinitialize the Dependency-Track database.

 ## B. GETTING DEPENDENCIES OF SOME SOFTWARES